Electrical and Electronic Engineering

 - Successful completion of relevant Level 2 programme with a merit grade or above in addition to a successful decision from progression board meeting

-- Two GCSEs at grade C or above to include English Language/First Language Welsh and Mathematics/Numeracy
+- GCSE Mathematics at grade C or above

 What will I learn?